jortencio/superset/README.md

 ## Description

-This Puppet module is used to do basic installation and configuration of Apache Superset on RedHat systems.
+This Puppet module is used to do basic installation and configuration of Apache Superset on RedHat 8 and Ubuntu 20.04 systems.

 ## Setup